 Many small businesses will be faced with dissecting the most recent SBA Rule governing the Limitation on Subcontracting Rule and similarly situated small business assessments.
-When you are bidding on a total small business set aside and subcontract with a nonapplicable business subcontractor, this rule is dangerous if you are not familiar with the recent definition.
+When you are bidding on total small business set aside subcontracting opportunities and subcontract with a nonapplicable business subcontractor, this rule is dangerous if you are not familiar with the recent definition.

 SBA OHA is now faced with dissecting critical gaps in the rule.
 If you believe the rule is a no-brainer, then you may want to think again.
 Pick your teaming partners and named subcontractors carefully.
 You want to extremely careful when you pick your teaming partners and named subcontractors when submitting federal government bids.
 For example, you must also understand how the limitations on subcontracting apply to the second tier subcontractor and how it may or may not impact the underly similarly situated small business test.

 - Predictably, much litigation will be based upon whether a small business is similarly situated or not.
 This will be a new issue that many small businesses across the country should investigate earlier in the procurement bidding stage than later.

 - How much work can the prime subcontract out since the work contracted out to similarly situated entities will count towards the prime’s small business performance requirements?
 This is only but one question that needs to be answered.